-In connection with our IPO in March 2016, we granted to Dr. Miller and Mr. Lea options to purchase 500,000 and 60,000 shares of our common stock, respectively, which vest as to 1/48th of the shares underlying the option on each monthly anniversary of March 22, 2016, subject to the executive's continued service to the Company.
-In addition, in December 2016, we granted to Dr. Miller and Mr. Lea options to purchase 160,000 and 25,000 shares of our common stock, respectively, which vest as to 1/48th of the shares underlying the option on each monthly anniversary of the executive's continued service to the Company.
-In addition, in December 2016, we granted to Dr. Miller and Mr. Lea options to purchase 160,000 and 25,000 shares of our common stock, respectively, which vest as to 1/48th of the shares underlying the option on each monthly anniversary of December 7, 2016, subject to the executive's continued service to the Company.
+In connection with our IPO in March 2016, we granted to Dr. Miller and Mr. Lea options to purchase 500,000 and 60,000 shares of our common stock, respectively, which vest as to $1/48^{th}$ of the shares underlying the option on each monthly anniversary of March 22, 2016, subject to the executive's continued service to the Company.
+In addition, in December 2016, we granted to Dr. Miller and Mr. Lea options to purchase 160,000 and 25,000 shares of our common stock, respectively, which vest as to $1/48^{th}$ of the shares underlying the option on each monthly anniversary of December 7, 2016, subject to the executive's continued service to the Company.

-In connection with Dr. Coloma's commencement of employment in June 2016, we granted to Dr. Coloma an option to purchase 200,000 shares of our common stock, which vests as to 25% of the shares underlying the option on the first anniversary of his hire date and as to 1/48th of the shares underlying the option on each monthly anniversary thereafter, subject to his continued service to the Company.
+In connection with Dr. Coloma's commencement of employment in June 2016, we granted to Dr. Coloma an option to purchase 200,000 shares of our common stock, which vests as to 25% of the shares underlying the option on the first anniversary of his hire date and as to 1/48% of the shares underlying the option on each monthly anniversary thereafter, subject to his continued service to the Company.